cooperate/coding-exercise-backend/README.md

 Important!

-This section of the package.json must use src for development and prod for production builds in pathnames until I find the appropriate course for module alias resolution.
+This section of the package.json must use src for development and dist for production builds in pathnames until I find the appropriate course for module alias resolution.

 ```
   "_moduleAliases": {